Building Product Manufacturing & Fabrication | Autodesk

 Bring your expertise to building projects and inform decisions that define the spaces around us.

-Due to changing expectations of building occupants, 77% of architects saw an increased need for customised solutions and closer collaboration with suppliers.
+Due to changing expectations of building occupants, 77% of architects saw an increased need for customized solutions and closer collaboration with suppliers.

 Nearly three-quarters of architects surveyed said that highly collaborative relationships are very important to the success of their projects.

-Lack of Building Information Modelling (BIM) proficiency was listed as a supplier deal-breaker by 48% of architects.
+Lack of Building Information Modeling (BIM) proficiency was listed as a supplier deal-breaker by 48% of architects.

 “In many cases, the discussion isn’t even about the windows or the façade.
 It’s a collaborative moment in which we can all start to make design decisions.”

-“We need to give our customers a measure of customisation.
+“We need to give our customers a measure of customization.
 We chose to move forward with Autodesk to free up our engineers’ time and win more business.”

 “Many of our customers have told us they will use us over anyone else because we give them 3D BIM content.”